 I am passionate about the use of archaeological science tools and techniques to trace different strands of the African past, which are inaccessible or poorly illuminated through historical sources.
 I am particularly interested in the origins and development of iron technology in southern Africa and an understanding of the relationships between technological changes, population movements and knowledge transmission.
 I have just started yet another 50% researcher position at the Department of Organismal Biology in the Schlebusch Lab at Uppsala University, where I am involved in a collaborative investigation of the expansion of Bantu-speaking and iron-using people into Zimbabwe.
 The study also seeks to understand the relationships of these early Bantu-speaking farmers and the extant populations of Zimbabwe using ancient and modern DNA studies.

-Alumni: Jingzi Xu, Master student Jingzi studied Mitochondrial and Y-chromosome variation in southern African hunter-gatherer populations
+2017: Jingzi Xu, Master student.
+Jingzi studied Mitochondrial and Y-chromosome variation in southern African hunter-gatherer populations

-Nina Hollfelder, PhD student.
-(Co-supervised with Mattias Jakobsson) Nina studied genetic ancestry, admixture and selection in various population groups from Northeast and southern Africa
+2018: Nina Hollfelder, PhD student.
+(Co-supervised with Mattias Jakobsson).
+Nina studied genetic ancestry, admixture and selection in various population groups from Northeast and southern Africa